Investment

 DSCR Loans

-California note: DSCR loans can be especially useful in California markets where rents support the payment but borrower tax returns do not tell the full story.
-They are common on SFR rentals, small multifamily, and some short-term-rental-eligible properties, depending on the lender's rules.
-For a detailed comparison, read DSCR vs Conventional.
-Learn how to hit the DSCR ratio if your property is borderline, and check our DSCR investor playbook for scaling strategies.
+California note: DSCR loans work especially well where rents support the payment but tax returns don't tell the full story.
+Common on SFR rentals, small multifamily, and some short-term rental properties.
+For details, read DSCR vs Conventional or the DSCR investor playbook.
+Be aware many DSCR loans include prepayment penalties.

 Portfolio Loans